juunie-roh/KWU-Kampus-Front/README.md

    ```
    will give you local / network address

-4. you can run this project from the given address
+4. You can run this project from the given address

 ### Run through VSCode Extension